Stopper knot

 A stopper knot (or simply stopper) is a knot that creates a fixed thicker point on an otherwise-uniform thickness rope for the purpose of preventing the rope, at that point, from slipping through a narrow passage, such as a hole in a block.
 To pass a rope through a block, or hole, is to reeve it.
 To pull it out is to unreeve it.
 Stopper knots prevent the rope from unreeving on its own.
+They are also used to lower the chances of rappelling off the end of a rope.

 "Stopper" has three distinct meanings in the context of knotting and cordage.
 A decorative stopper knot may be referred to as a lanyard knot.

 A monkey's tail "is a permanent or semipermanent stopper that is put in the bight as well as the end.
 It is also called single throat seizing, seized round turn, clinch, and pigtail...A small round turn is first taken, and a throat seizing, in length about a quarter of the round of the clinch, is put in.
 The monkey's tail is preferred for the purpose just described because it does less damage to rope than any knot.
 When the monkey's tail fetches against the rack the seizing takes the burden."